-Obama says Kaepernick exercising constitutional right to make a point
+Obama defends Kaepernick's right to protest even if message obscured

 "Sometimes it's messy, but it's the way democracy works."

-In a gesture of solidarity with Kaepernick, American women's soccer star Megan Rapinoe knelt during the national anthem at a Sunday match, calling it a deliberate move to support Kaepernick.
+In a gesture of solidarity with Kaepernick, Rapinoe knelt during the national anthem at a match on Sunday played by her professional team, the Seattle Reign, telling American Soccer Now that she was disgusted by the way Kaepernick has been treated in the media.

+"Being a gay American, I know what it means to look at the flag and not have it protect all of your liberties," she added.

-Some critics of the player say Kaepernick, 28, should be punished.
-The National Football League has issued a statement saying it encourages players to stand during the anthem but does not require them to do so.
-The 49ers have framed the issue in terms of the right of free expression enjoyed by all Americans.
+Although some American football fans have demanded that the National Football League punish Kaepernick, the NFL has issued a statement saying it encourages players to stand during the anthem but does not require them to do so.
+The 49ers have framed the issue in terms of all Americans' right of free expression.

+The reaction on Twitter to Obama's comments was generally derisive, with many users questioning the president's patriotism.

+"Just listen to his tone.
+I've never seen a more non-American POTUS in my lifetime," wrote Twitter user Wayne Allison, using the acronym of President of the United States.

+But at least one Twitter user saw an underlying message to Obama's Chinese hosts in his emphasis on freedom of expression.

+"Obama throwing shade at China using Colin Kaepernick.
+That's my president," wrote a user called The Black Gambit, using street jargon for a subtle criticism of a rival.

-(Reporting by Michael Martina and Roberta Rampton; Writing by John Ruwitch in BEIJING; Editing by Frances Kerry)
+(Reporting by Michael Martina and Roberta Rampton; Additional reporting by Frank McGurty in New York; Writing by John Ruwitch in BEIJING; Editing by Frances Kerry)

-Spanish athlete Bruno Hortelano has suffered a serious hand injury in a car accident in Madrid and undergone an operation, his agent said on Monday.

-NEW YORK Young Frenchman Lucas Pouille scored a stunning, five-set upset over 14-times grand slam singles champion Rafa Nadal, winning a climactic tiebreak 8-6 to reach the U.S. Open quarter-finals on Sunday.